Mystified131/SavvyCodersDAPPreWork/SetupForPC.md

 Python Pre-Work PC
 Please Allow 2-3 Hours For These Tasks

-Python: Download the latest version here: https://www.python.org/downloads/
+Python: Download the latest version here: https://www.python.org/downloads/ (On Splash Installation Screen, please check "Set Path" option)

 Use all of the standard settings.